felixyustian/gemini_chatbot/README.md

 # gemini_chatbot
-A simple Gemini-based chatbot tools to helping extract information from text, image, document, and audio file.
+A simple Gemini-based chatbot tool to help extract information from text, image, document, and audio file.